kenjyoung/MinAtar/README.md

 ```bash
 pip install .
 ```
-If you have any issues with automatic dependency installation, you can instead install the nessesary dependencies manually and run
+If you have any issues with automatic dependency installation, you can instead install the necessary dependencies manually and run
 ```bash
 pip install . --no-deps
 ```